Computer Science (Master's degree)

 The Master's degree enables access to the higher civil service and is the basis for admission to doctoral studies.

 The admission requirement for the Master's programme is a qualified Bachelor's degree in the field of computer science.
 Furthermore, other aspects that are conducive to the study of computer science (e.g. practical computer science work, completion of the Bachelor's degree within the standard period of study, student representative body work, semester abroad) can be taken into account in a selection process.
-University degrees with little relevance to computer science can also be recognised for admission to the programme.
+University degrees in a subject comparable to computer science can be recognised for admission to the programme.
 The required qualification profile can, if necessary, be supplemented in bridge courses before the start of studies.
 A detailed description of the admission requirements can be found in den Special Provisions of the Examination Regulations (German).